sharperant/osTicket-prerequisites/README.md

 </p>
 <p>
-Excellent.
 Now that you have enabled IIS we need to install Web Platform Installer.
 I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 That link will provide you with all of the material you need to download to get osTicket up and running.
-Simply click the link and install the Web Platform Installer.
+Click the link and install the Web Platform Installer.
 </p>
 <br />
 <img width="1039" height="817" alt="slide4" src="https://github.com/user-attachments/assets/c8c75368-12a1-4a2f-aaae-19b792671013" />